mtrevisan/HunLinter/README.md

 - speed-up the loading of sorting dialog
 - understood how `ICON` and `OCONV` works
 - supported ISO-8859-10, ISO-8859-14, and ISCII-DEVANAGARI charsets
+- increased speed by 42% (for dictionary linter: from 2m 13s to 1m 17s)

 <a name="changelog-2.1.0"></a>
 ### version 2.1.0 - 20210807